root-project/root/tree/ntuple/v7/doc/specifications.md

 Note that we do not need to store the uncompressed size of the page because the uncompressed size is given by the number of elements in the page and the element size.
-We do need, however, the per-column and per-cluster element offset in order to read a certain event range without inspecting the meta-data of all the previous clusters.
+We do need, however, the per-column and per-cluster element offset in order to read a certain entry range without inspecting the meta-data of all the previous clusters.

 The hierarchical structure of the frames in the page list envelope is as follows: